-So often we want to believe that men and women are the same.
-In some regards that is true—depending on the person there might be even more things that are similar.
-However, the majority of men and women are different and that's why it's important to take the time to understand your partner.
+So often we want to believe men and women are the same.
+In some regards that is true, however depending on the person there might be even more things that are similar.
+Here’s the thing, most men and women are different and therefor it's important to take the time to understand your partner.

-Yes, many women wear their emotions on their sleeves but are they really more emotional than men who keep things internally balled up and never fully express how they feel?
-NO. It's healthier to talk about your feeling versus keeping them in.
-Not expressing how you feel will lead you down the path to women who will end up emotionally pulling away.
-Who wants to deal with an emotional ticking time bomb?
+Yes, many women wear their emotions on their sleeves, but are they more emotional than men who keep things internally balled up and never fully express how they feel?
+NO. It is absolutely healthier to talk about your feeling versus keeping them in.
+Not expressing how you feel will lead you down the path to women who will end up emotionally pulling away from you.
+Let's keep it real, who wants to deal with an emotional ticking time bomb?

-If you don't communicate when you are upset, eventually what you're feelings will come out—either through a heart-attack or at an inappropriate time and place—yelling at something that will have nothing to do with why you were originally upset.
+If you do not communicate when you are upset, eventually what you're feeling will come out—either through a health issue or at an inappropriate time and place—yelling at something that will have nothing to do with why you were originally upset.
 Yikes!
-I get that even when a man is upset he can still have sex, but for women it's a different story.
+I get that even when a man is upset he can still have sex, however for most women, not the case.

-I dated a guy who gave me a lot of passive aggressive "yes he was hearing me" when I was sharing things about myself—important events or plans we had.
-But, this got old quick when I realized he didn't care enough about me or our relationship to be fully present when I spoke.
-How could I possibly see a future with a guy who seemed more interested in my cooking and having sex with me than getting to really know me?
+I dated a guy who was passive aggressive.
+He would claim he was "hearing" me when I was sharing things about myself—important events or plans we had.
+But, he wasn't and his disinterest got old quick when I realized he didn't care enough about me or our relationship to be fully present when I spoke.
+How could I possibly see a future with a guy who seemed more interested in my cooking and having sex with me than getting to know me?

-Guys, if you love a woman (really love her) don't let your ego get in the way from showing her, fully listening to her, supporting her, and being there for her.
-Love is more than just words, it's taking action—and so often this gets forgotten.
-It's not just about being with her it's about sustaining an emotional connection.
+Guys, if you truly care or possibly love a woman (genuinely love her) don't let your ego get in the way from showing her.
+Fully listening to her, support her, and be there for her.
+Love is more than just words, it’s also taking action—and so often this gets forgotten.
+And, it’s not just about spanning time with her, it's about sustaining an emotional connection.

-Bottom line, work hard to keep the emotional connection that you have that brought you together in the first place.
-Never get too comfortable or too busy to show her you really care and that she is important to you.
-And remember, that emotionally pulling away for a woman is much more than an attitude, it means that she's emotionally disconnected and could be wanting out of the relationship.
-Tune in...Before she permanently tunes out.
+Bottom line, work hard to keep the emotional connection that brought you together in the first place.
+Never get too comfortable or too busy to show her how much you care—and that she is important to you.
+Remember, emotionally pulling away for a woman is much more than an attitude, it means she is emotionally disconnected and might want out of the relationship.
+Tune in...BEFORE she permanently tunes out.